-Thanks to our friends at Made in Nature for sponsoring this post.
+Thanks to our friends at 6 Pack Bags for sponsoring this post.

-Having healthy holidays can be tough, especially when you are like me and love to get in the kitchen and bake sweets.
+Having healthy holidays can be tough, especially when you are like me and love to get in the kitchen and bake sweets!
+But with these 5 tips, you are sure to not go overboard with anything that doesn’t make you feel your best.

 However, healthy holidays really are possible.
-With just a few simple tips, you can manage it while still having a great season!
+With just a few simple tips, you can manage it while still having a great season.
+With just a bit of restraint and effort you can still make a lot of memories and have fun!

 Healthy Holidays Tip #1: